 After that, our butler was very contrite (he knew I was pissed), so he offered to have a cheese plate and drinks delivered to our bungalow before dinner.
 Sure, why not.
 At 5pm, the cheese plate came, but not my husband’s rum and coke.
 Lame.
 Still, I do have to give the butlers props for seemingly arranging extra perks at our final dinner (our fabulous waiter Francsico brought us some yummy after-dinner drinks we wouldn’t have ordered on our own) and we were treated to a nice little flower petal and colored rocks (looked like Pop Rocks!) design on our bed when we returned to the bungalow after dinner.
 A thoughtful gesture.

 Yet, other little things were just off — like nearly empty bottles of sunscreen in the beach hut.
 In my opinion, it’s not difficult to keep those filled.
 And I didn’t like that there were 10 beach beds, but the five couples using them one day were placed right next to each other instead of spaced out a bit.
 We were in bed #3, and I was woken from a doze by two couples (yes, four people) sitting in bed #4.
 So loud!
 They were angrily complaining about their butler, among other things.
 So Quent and I moved down to bed #9 (no one near us!) for the rest of the afternoon.
 The resort is designed for rest and relaxation, so I was surprised this wasn’t emphasized at the bungalow beach area.

 In fact, toward the end of our trip I said to Quent, “I think all of our vacations must include overwater bungalows!”
 While I doubt that’s going to happen, we absolutely have our eye on these over-the-water villas at Sandals Royal Caribbean in Montego Bay, Jamaica opening in February.
-Who wants to join us in 2017?!
+Who wants to join us next year?!